Taxable overseas income

 Tax treatment for overseas employment on behalf of the Singapore Government

-Generally, you will not be taxed in the foreign country/region if:
+Generally, you will not be taxed in the foreign country/jurisdiction if:

-- There is a Double Taxation Agreement (DTA) between Singapore and the foreign country/region; or
+- There is a Double Taxation Agreement (DTA) between Singapore and the foreign country/jurisdiction; or

 - There is a provision for reciprocal exemption by Singapore and the foreign governments.